neuroccm/neuroccm.github.io/publications.md

     * Please see below for links to download my MSc and PhD thesis and dissertation:

-        * [MSc in Physiology from the University of Toronto, Nonlinear Time-series Analysis of in vitro and Human Electroencephalographic recordings for Seizure Anticipation and in vitro Seizure Control.][Houman_MSc]
+        * [MSc in Physiology from the University of Toronto, "Nonlinear Time-series Analysis of in vitro and Human Electroencephalographic recordings for Seizure Anticipation and in vitro Seizure Control"][Houman_MSc]

-        * [PhD in Neuroscience from the University of Calgary, Cellular and Network Substrates of Neuronal Excitability in Relation to Epileptic Seizures][Houman_PhD]
+        * [PhD in Neuroscience from the University of Calgary, "Cellular and Network Substrates of Neuronal Excitability in Relation to Epileptic Seizures"][Houman_PhD]

 <p></p>